Niraj1608/spam-classifier/README.md

 # Email Spam Classifier

 This Email Spam Classifier is a machine learning model that predicts whether an email is spam or not.
-It utilizes Multinomial Naive Bayes algorithm, NLTK, Matplotlib, and both CountVectorizer and TfidfVectorizer for feature extraction.
+It utilizes Multinomial Naive Bayes algorithm and LogicalRegression , NLTK, Matplotlib, and both CountVectorizer and TfidfVectorizer for feature extraction .

 ## Description